KT421/Data205/README.md

 ### Predicted Change in Incident Rate - April 21

-- [ ] Correlation of LTS and Incident rate?
-Severity?
+- [x] Association of LTS and injury severity?
-    - [ ] What other correlations exist? (weather, daylight, etc)
+    - [x] What other associations exist? (weather, daylight, etc)
-- [ ] Prediction of change in Incident rate if a bike lane is installed (decrease in LTS?)
+- [x] Clean up git repo

 ### Synthesizing data - April 28

 - [ ] Which roads or road segments should be prioritized for bike lane additions?
-    - [ ] Synthesis of low LTS, high bike traffic, possibly also incident/mile rate
+    - [ ] Synthesis of high incident/mile rate, existing infrastructure, planned infrastructure
-- [ ] implement `{renv}` with finalized package list

 ### Draft Report - May 5